grokys/avalonia-backport/README.md

 ## Command

 ```
-backport
+Description:
   Avalonia Backport

 Usage:
-  backport [options]
+  backport [command] [options]

 Options:
-  --token <token>            The OAUTH token, with public_repo permission.
-  --repository <repository>  The path to the Avalonia repository.
-Default: current directory
-  --after <after>            Skip until after this PR number [default: ]
   --version       Show version information
   -?, -h, --help  Show help and usage information

+Commands:
+  cherry-pick, cherrypick  Cherry-pick merged PRs
+  label                    Label backported PRs```
 ```

-## Simple Usage
+## Cherry picking

-Running:
+Running the following where a release branch is checked out in the Avalonia repository:

 ```
-backport --token [token] --repository d:\projects\AvaloniaUI\Avalonia
+backport cherrypick --token [token] --repository d:\projects\AvaloniaUI\Avalonia
 ```

 Will first display the PRs that it has identified for backporting.
-These are PRs that have the `backport-candidate` label but not the `wont-backport` label or any label that begins with the string `backported`:
+These are PRs that have a `backport-candidate-MAJ-MIN-x` label but not the `wont-backport` or `backported-MAJ-MIN-x` where `MAJ-MIN` is the current release branch version:

 ```
 4 PRs to backport: